krissh-codes/zen-arc-theme/README.md

 Arc 2.0 is NOT a standalone browser.
 I don't even intend on making one.

-Arc 2.0 has been tested on 1.15.5b on Windows.
-Also, this theme is preferred to be used with **Dark mode** works perfectly with **Single Toolbar Mode**.
+Arc 2.0 has been tested on 1.14.11b on Windows.
+Also, this theme works perfectly with **Single Toolbar Mode**.
 Might encounter minor hiccups with other modes...

 ### Features are listed below!
 ### ℹ️ Note